Sample Size Calculator

 How does the sample size calculator work?

-The sample size calculator uses Cochran’s formula to determine how many people you need to survey to get accurate results.
-Follow the steps below.
+The calculator uses Cochran’s or Slovin’s formula to tell you how many people to survey for reliable results.
+Just follow these three steps:

 1. Population Size